Ellen is at the airport, “Welcome back honeys, no problems?”

 Ellen, “You’re on doc, and you don’t even have to bring it, none of us drink scotch, I’m the only bourbon drinker.
 At ninety proof, I’m usually one and done, move on to wine.”

 Sunday passes quietly, Ellen made breakfast light, croissants and cut fruit with crème fraiche.
-They skip lunch and tour the Quarter, nothing they haven’t seen a thousand times, but it’s their home now, and the French Quarter is nothing if not walkable.
+They skip lunch and go for a walk, the French Quarter is nothing if not walkable.

 Sarah, “Thanks for having my parents over, they were delighted.
 Mom knows a lot of people, only a few friends, dad has tons of colleagues, he doesn’t friend much.”